Ritalin UK: An Effective Smart Pill or a Risky Solution?

 Ritalin, like Adderall and Modafinil, might also be used to treat narcolepsy or other fatigue-related disorders.
 There have also been cases of doctors prescribing Ritalin tablets as a treatment for depression resistant to other medications.

-This rise in prescriptions makes it easier for people to access Ritalin, as friends and family members may be willing to give or sell their pills to someone who wants to use them as a smart drug.
+This rise in prescriptions makes it easier for people to access Ritalin.
+Friends may give or sell their pills to someone who wants to use them as a smart drug.

 Ritalin improves wakefulness and concentration by increasing levels of norepinephrine and dopamine in the brain.
 The increase in wakefulness and alertness can allow people to work for longer, and the dopamine boost might make work more pleasurable.

-As a result, many people, such as doctors, shift workers, office workers and others, use it as a smart drug to cope with long hours or more stressful work.
+As a result, many people use it as a smart drug to cope with long hours or more stressful work.

 In addition to all the above off-label uses, some people also use Ritalin purely recreationally to feel good from the boosts to dopamine levels Ritalin creates.